By Erik Alsgaard

 “The one thing I carry away from Exponential is that if you’re going to evoke that change, the way to do that is in small, strategic groups,” he said.

-Smothers said the conference helped him think about how to do that with a group of leaders at his own church, including a group of new-comers and young people in the mix.
+Smothers said the conference helped him think about how to do that with a group of leaders at his own church, including a group of

 Noting that many of the attendees at Exponential were young adults, Smothers said that many new faith communities are born out of the failure of the traditional church to meet people’s needs.